Nicky Hayden crashes in the rain at the British Grand Prix, June 24, 2007. Photo Credit: Patrick Lundin/Gold & Goose.

 The Chelsea Lately Show

-Photo Credit: @nicky_hayden by Shawn Gritzmacher.
+Photo Credit: Shawn Gritzmacher.

-Four years in, however, and it simply wasn’t happening.
-ASOS.com and Belstaff went to F1, Vuitton screamed at her; Yoox.com hung up on her.
+ASOS.com and Belstaff went to F1, Vuitton screamed at her, while Yoox.com simply hung up, but not before Krista could audibly hear the disgust in her breath.
 Versace laughed.
-The very posh (read: British) secretary at Topman: “Sorry, who are you with?”
+The very posh (read: British) assistant at Topman: “Sorry, who are you with?”

 Gucci canceled a meeting in Milan at the last minute...ciao-ciao to $1,500 in plane tickets and hotel reservations.
 Of course it wasn’t about losing the money; it was the realization that a new strategy was needed.

 At the same time, Nicky was struggling right alongside THOR, facing the many challenges that come with racing at the premier level.
-But after every bad race, after wrestling with Repsol’s 800cc demon and later, Ducati’s unrideable Desmosidici, he never gave up.
+But even after every bad race, after wrestling with Repsol’s 800cc demon and later, Ducati’s unrideable Desmosidici, he never gave up.
 His “it can’t rain all the time” work ethic and positive ethos pushed Krista to forge on, too.

 Charmed